antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 started with a much smaller API set.
 Moving forward, we'll often have to standardize brand-new technologies, which means we need to consider the impact on all .NET implementations, not just .NET Core.
-However, some of them are managed outside of Microsoft, such as the Mono community or Unity.
+However, some of them are managed outside of Microsoft, such as by the Mono community or by Unity.
 This required creating a governance model that honors these constraints.

 We've made two changes: